chef/chef-web-docs/chef_master/source/knife_role.rst

 **View a list of roles**

-To view a list of roles on the Chef server and display the URI for each role returned, enter:
+To view a list of roles on the Chef Infra Server and display the URI for each role returned, enter:

 .. code-block:: bash